mertkalyoncu1/dsa210_project/README.md

 ## Acknowledgments
 I extend my gratitude to Google Takeout for providing access to my YouTube watch history data.
 This project is a testament to how personal data can offer valuable insights when analyzed thoughtfully.

-You can find the results and report as a PDF file in the files section.
+You can find the results and report as a PDF file in the files section..